-- Represented Amesbury, Salisbury and Newburyport in a district-wide recount of the historically close result in the November, 2014 State Election for the office of State Representative.
+- Represented the Towns of Amesbury, Salisbury and Newburyport in a district-wide recount of the historically close result in the November, 2014 State Election for the office of State Representative.

 - Represented the City of Lawrence as special counsel in the controversial November 2013 recount of the office of Mayor.

 - Represented the City of Taunton as special counsel in a controversial 2011 recount for State Representative.